 When two cubes get close, they will bind together to form double stranded DNA, if and only if they have complementary sequences:

-Notice that Fgrav~ L3, whereas FDNA~ L2.
-This means that as the cube grows in size, the force of gravity pulling the cube down grows faster than the force of the DNA binding pulling it up.
+Notice that the particle’s weight is proportional to its length cubed, whereas the binding force is only proportional to the its length squared.
+This means that as the cube grows in size, the gravitational force pulling it down grows faster than the force of the DNA pulling it up.
 Eventually, the weight of the cube will be too much, and the DNA strands will not be strong enough to lift it.
+At that point, the DNA strands will break, and the cube will fall.
 We can see that on a plot of force versus cube length:

 We see that the gravitational force acting on the cube (green) grows faster than the DNA binding force (orange).
-The forces intersect at a cube length L= 2.4 m.
+The forces intersect at a cube length of approximately 2.4 meters.
 That’s an 8 foot long cube weighing 165 tons!
-Evidently, DNA molecules are very strong if you have enough of them.
+Evidently, DNA is very strong if you have enough of them.

 The cross-sectional area of DNA is more accurately described as a circle, but for an order of magnitude estimation such as this, the difference between the area of a square and the area of a circle will not be significant.